Chewy Chocolate Chip Cookies with Glucose were inspired by a recipe I saw on Martha Stewart’s website — Blueberries and Cream Cookies.

 1 1/4 cups all purpose unbleached flour (5.7 oz)

-Cream the butter, both sugars and the glucose using high speed of electric mixer for 2 minutes.
+Using an electric mixer, beat the cold butter until it is creamy.
+Add both sugars and the glucose and beat for another 2 minutes.
 Beat in the vanilla and the egg.
 Scrape sides of bowl and beat in baking soda and salt.
 Scrape sides of bowl again and stir (by hand or using lowest speed of mixer) the flour.
 Stir in the chocolate chips.

 Chill dough for a couple of hours or overnight if you have time.